webarch-coop/ansible-role-rabbitmq/README.md

 A boolean, which defaults to `true`, set `rabbitmq_validate` to `false` to skip using the [ansible.builtin.validate_argument_spec module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/validate_argument_spec_module.html) to validate variables that start with `rabbitmq_`.

+## Notes

+Changing the hostname of a server will caused RabbitMQ to fail, see [this thread](https://stackoverflow.com/a/31977791).

 ## Repository

 The primary URL of this repo is [`https://git.coop/webarch/rabbitmq`](https://git.coop/webarch/rabbitmq) however it is also [mirrored to GitHub](https://github.com/webarch-coop/ansible-role-rabbitmq) and [available via Ansible Galaxy](https://galaxy.ansible.com/chriscroome/rabbitmq).